 I was medically retired in 2020 after serving over 40 years as a Police Officer/Chief from an injury while making an arrest in 2018.
-Shelia will be retiring soon, our goal has always been to open a Hatfield and McCoy Museum and we did for a while in Renfro Valley, Kentucky for awhile prior to Covid 19 but now due to my injury/disability and with the Covid 19 pandemic we just don’t see us being able to reach our goal on our own.
-So, If you would like owning a one of a kind collection from descendants of the Hatfield and McCoy families, we have it.
+Shelia will be retiring soon, our goal has always been to open a Hatfield and McCoy Museum in Gatlinburg, Tn.
+We operated a Museum in Renfro Valley, Kentucky for awhile prior to Covid 19 but now due to my injury/disability and with the Covid 19 pandemic we just don’t see us being able to reach our goal on our own.
+So, If you would like owning a one of a kind collection from descendants of the Hatfield and McCoy families, we have it!
 We would also be interested in going in partners with the Hatfield and McCoy Museum in Gatlinburg, Tn. with the right person/people.

 We won’t go over every item, but as a teaser included in our collection is the Devil Anse Hatfield bed that was featured on the History Channel’s “American Pickers” and the gun that was owned by Asa Harmon McCoy’s son Jacob, one of the guns that killed Crazy Jim Vance, with sworn written documentation to confirm.

 The entire collection of Hatfield and McCoy artifacts and memorabilia is For Sale to the right person/entity, upon the approval of other family members.

 Contact Cell 606-669-0364